 To do this, enter into a position you feel comfortable in and with your mind’s eye, find something you desire.
 Your mind’s eye is the mental faculty of bringing imaginary or recollected images to the forefront of your mind and visualizing it without needing to physically see it.
 To do this, use your memory and knowledge to construct the object, person, feeling or scene.

 Allow yourself to picture and admire it for a few minutes; let the feelings of “want” to increase.

 Then, simply let those feelings go with no regrets or resistance.
 Some find it helpful to do this along with an action such as breathing out, blinking, relaxing your shoulders, or opening a hand.

 The goal is to appreciate and admire what you are wanting without needing to possess it.
 Also, embrace the feeling of knowing that you don’t need this object and it will not bring you true long term happiness.

 With practice, you will discover that in the future when you come across things you are jealous of, you will be able to let go of that feeling easier than before.

 When it comes to successfully priming your mind to experience more positive emotions and thoughts than negative, it all comes down to reinforcement and practice.
 The more often you engage in positive meditation practices, the stronger the positive neuron pathways in your brain will be.
 We recommend that you aim to devote at least 10 minutes of your day to sit down and engage in positive thinking and meditation.

-For a list of simple meditation practices that can help reduce stress, get your quick print-out here.
+Check out this list of simple meditation practices that can help reduce stress.